 When it comes to cosmetic surgeries, we aren’t talking about the same price range as dietary supplements.
 “With surgical fee, garment, and doctor I paid $6,500,” said one customer online.

-Aqualipo is certainly intriguing–many people would benefit from a small amount of targeted fat removal.
-The question of value weighs in on the decision, though; how much money is a small amount of fat removal worth, and is there any other way to remove that fat?
-Also, is the possibility of severe and lasting pain worth it?
+Aqualipo is certainly intriguing.
+Many people would benefit from a small amount of targeted fat removal.
+The question of value weighs in on the decision, though.
+How much money is a small amount of fat removal worth, and is there any other way to remove that fat?
+Also, is the possibility of pain worth it?
 The procedure affects each user differently, so each must decide for themselves.

-If you’d like to burn some fat, we suggest looking for a supplement that is clinically researched and delivers the most bang for your buck.
+If you’d like to burn some fat, we suggest looking for a supplement with ingredients that are clinically tested and delivers the most bang for your buck.

-Leptigen is an exciting product that has risen to prominence in 2015.
-Its performance lies in a proprietary blend of four ingredients, each of which has been shown in published clinical research to burn unwanted fat and boost your metabolism.
+Among the best products we’ve seen in 2016 is one called Leptigen.
+Its performance lies in a proprietary blend of four ingredients, each of which has been clinically tested.
 The reviews online look great, and harmful side effects haven’t emerged as an issue.